A Computational Framework for Brand Perception

 TeslaNon-Ergodic Perception Dynamics

 Brand perception is non-ergodic: the time average (one observer's experience over time) diverges from the ensemble average (many observers at one point in time).
 This has profound consequences for measurement and strategy.
+The ergodicity framework serves as an organizing analogy here — it precisely captures the structural mismatch between aggregate brand tracking and individual cohort trajectories, though the formal mathematical properties of ergodic systems are not claimed to transfer wholesale to perception dynamics.

 Signals compound multiplicatively, not additively.
 Sequence matters.
 A consumer who first encounters a brand through a negative news story, then sees a positive ad, forms a different conviction than one who encounters them in reverse order — even though the signal set is identical.
 This makes brand perception path-dependent.